Also Known As:

 www.khatam.com

-An Islamic Revolutionary Guard Corps (IRGC)-owned group of companies that acts as a prime contractor on projects for Iran's ballistic missile and nuclear programs; involved in large-scale civil and military construction and engineering projects, according to the U.N.
+An Islamic Revolutionary Guard Corps (IRGC)-owned conglomerate that acts as a prime contractor on projects for Iran's ballistic missile and nuclear programs; involved in large-scale civil and military construction and engineering projects, according to the U.N.
 Security Council; oversees subsidiaries that, according to the U.N.
-Security Council, "were heavily involved in the construction of" the Fordow Fuel Enrichment Plant.
+Security Council, "were heavily involved in the construction of" Fordow Fuel Enrichment Plant.

-Civil engineering activities include road and dam construction and the manufacture of pipelines to transport water, oil, and gas; also involved in mining operations, agriculture, and telecommunications; main clients include Ministry of Energy, Ministry of Oil, Ministry of Roads and Transportation, and Ministry of Defense.
+Civil engineering activities include road and dam construction and the manufacture of pipelines to transport water, oil, and gas; also involved in mining operations, agriculture, and telecommunications; main clients include Iran's Ministry of Energy, Ministry of Oil, Ministry of Roads and Transportation, and Ministry of Defense and Armed Forces Logistics (MODAFL).

 Subsidiaries identified by the U.N.
 Security Council include: